mattermost-community/focalboard/README.md

 Clone [mattermost-server](https://github.com/mattermost/mattermost-server) into sibling directory.

-Create a .env file in the focalboard directory that contains:
+Create an `.env` file in the focalboard directory that contains:

 ```
 EXCLUDE_ENTERPRISE="1"